maxigimenez/github-notify-node/README.md

-# Github list open pull requests
+# Github list

+Fetching all the pull requests open from an specifc user and repository.

 ## Install